Should You Consider Breast Augmentation Revision?

 What does breast augmentation revision involve?

 As breast revision surgery is not a routine procedure, and every surgery is slightly different.
-Your surgeon will be able to tell you more about what the procedure entails once you have had your consultation, and they are aware of the nature and severity of problems they are addressing.
+Your surgeon will be able to tell you more about what the procedure entails once you have had your consultation, and are aware of the nature and severity of the problems that need to be addressed.

 Who is a good candidate for breast augmentation revision?